Financial Samurai

 The good thing about our economy so far is that the long term trajectory is always up and to the right.
 If we hold onto our S&P 500 index funds and homes for a long enough period of time, chances are extremely high we will come out ahead.
 It’s when we panic sell during downturns that we get in trouble.

-My fear is that those who just started investing since 2009-2010 are overly allocated in stocks and property.
-They’ve never seen a downturn, and therefore don’t really know what their risk tolerance is.
+My fear is that those who just started investing since 2009-2010 may be scarred.
+They've never seen a downturn, and therefore don't really know what their risk tolerance is.
 Having an appropriate net worth allocation is important to grow your wealth during good times, and keep your sanity during bad times.

 EVERYBODY IS FALLING BEHIND THE RICH